Sedano's: Sedano’s Pharmacy

-Sedano's Supermarkets is a Community Partner of the University of Miami Sylvester Comprehensive Cancer Center and shares their common vision of a world free of cancer.
-In support, Sedano's helps to bring awareness and raise funds for cancer research, and the development of cutting-edge therapies and treatments for cancer patients.
-Sylvester is the only cancer center in South Florida to achieve National Cancer Institute designation.

-Miami Cardiac & Vascular Institute

-During February, designated nationally as American Heart Month, Sedano's partners with Baptist Health and Miami Cardiac & Vascular Institute (MCVI) to promote prevention and generate awareness of cardiovascular disease, a medical condition that highly impacts the U.S. Hispanic community.
-Since culinary traditions play an important role in Hispanic families, Sedano's, MCVI, and Baptist Health work together to provide healthy versions of recipe staples in Hispanic culture through interactive experiences and engagements of heart-healthy cooking demonstrations.

-Autism Speaks

-Since 2010, Sedano's Supermarkets has participated in the annual Autism Speaks Miami Walk Puzzle Pieces promotion, raising more than $450,000 for Autism Speaks.
-Participating Sedano's locations ask patrons to donate $1 to support the mission of enhancing understanding and acceptance of autism.

 Sedano’s Brand

 In 2008, Sedano's hired República as its marketing, media and communications agency of record.
 Today renamed Republica Havas, the agency has worked with the Herrán family to evolve and grow the storied Sedano's brand across Florida.
 In 2020, República Havas led the development of the partnership between Sedano's, Versailles and La Carreta restaurants to help save hundreds of employees’ jobs due to the lockdowns across Florida because of the COVID-19 pandemic.
 The effort has won several awards, including a Gold ADDY Award from the American Advertising Federation.

 Hurricane Efforts

 During hurricane season, customers can find a complimentary Hurricane Preparation Guide online and at each location.
 In preparation for hurricane season, Sedano's works with Florida Power & Light Company (FPL) and the Community Coalition, Inc., to voluntarily pack hurricane food kits for homebound senior citizens in Miami-Dade County.
 These hurricane food kits include non-perishable food items and water, along with a hurricane preparedness guide.
 In the aftermath of a hurricane, each store is equipped with emergency generators to accelerate reopening.
 The management works in conjunction with local and national organizations to provide relief in monetary donations, non-perishable goods, clothing, first-aid kits, and other needed supplies.